-Sydney Oncology at St Vincent’s Clinic provides state-of-the-art, and compassionate medical oncologist specialist care for people affected by cancer.
+Sydney Oncology at St Vincent’s Clinic and the Double Bay Breast Clinic provides state-of-the-art, and compassionate medical oncologist specialist care for people affected by cancer.
 We are committed to providing our patients with evidence-based and individualized treatment options.

 We are an academic specialist medical oncology service based at St Vincent’s Clinic, the Kinghorn Cancer Centre, and St Vincent’s public and private hospitals.
 Together with our surgical and radiation oncology colleagues, cancer nurses, geneticists, dieticians, exercise physiologists and psychologists, we provide comprehensive, multidisciplinary and holistic patient care to people affected by cancer.

 We are research focused, and we have strong links with many groups at the Garvan Institute of Medical Research, University of New South Wales and Sydney University, offering our patients an opportunity to partner with researchers in the quest to beat this disease.
 Through the Kinghorn Cancer Centre, our patients have access to many clinical trials of novel cancer therapies.

 A/Prof Elgene Lim was awarded his medical degree from the University of Melbourne.
 He obtained his medical oncology fellowship from the Royal Australasian College of Physicians in 2006, and subsequently embarked on a PhD as a National Breast Cancer Foundation Scholar at the Walter & Eliza Hall Institute with eminent Australian breast cancer researchers Professors Jane Visvader & Geoffrey Lindemann.
 His research identified the aberrant cells in carriers of the BRCA1 mutant gene, a hereditary breast cancer syndrome, which are the likely culprit cells giving rise to breast cancer.